AmeliaCMU/AmeliaSWIM/README.md

 ## Overview

-**AmeliaSWIM**: Tool that contains the raw dataset download scripts as well as scripts to preprocess and filter the data.
+**AmeliaSWIM**: This tool that contains the raw dataset download scripts as well as scripts to preprocess and filter the data.
+It also contains the fences used on QGIST to delimit the ROI of the airports.

-[Amelia-48](https://ameliacmu.github.io/amelia-dataset/) dataset contains the trajectory as well map data.
-More information is available on the dataset [website](https://ameliacmu.github.io/amelia-dataset/).
+[Amelia-42](https://ameliacmu.github.io/amelia-dataset/) dataset contains the trajectory as well map data.
+More information is available on the dataset [website](https://ameliacmu.github.io/amelia-dataset/) and a subset of this prosseed data can be found in HuggingFace [Amelia42-Mini](https://huggingface.co/datasets/AmeliaCMU/Amelia42-Mini) and our Benchmark dataset in [Amelia10](https://huggingface.co/datasets/AmeliaCMU/Amelia-10).

 ## Pre-requisites